 By default the scan settings are quite loose.
 We will make them as strict as possible so no virus on the flash drive will escape!

-Click on ‘Scan Settings‘ » ‘Scan‘ and scroll down to check option ‘All files‘.
-The move to ‘Sensitivity‘ page and set ‘Heuristics‘ level to ‘High‘ and check option ‘Test whole files (may be very slow for big files)‘.
+Click on the cog wheel icon » ‘Scan‘ and scroll down to check option ‘All files‘.
+Then move to ‘Sensitivity‘ page and set ‘Heuristics‘ level to ‘High‘ and check options ‘Test whole files (may be very slow for big files)‘ and ‘Follow links during scan‘.

 Then move to menu item ‘Packers‘ and check option ‘All packers‘ to include all archive types in the scan.
 Confirm by clicking on the ‘OK‘ button.